What to Expect

 What Sessions Look Like

 Sessions are 50 minutes and take place in the studio.
 The work is active, hands-on, and responsive to what each child needs on a given day.
-Some sessions involve a lot of making.
-Some involve more conversation.
-Many involve both.
+A session might involve painting, sculpting, or building, but it might just as easily involve spontaneous play, movement, embodied improvisation, or imaginative exploration.
+Nothing is scripted.
+Many sessions move fluidly between making, moving, and talking.
 Occasionally, when it serves the child and the work, sessions may move outside into the natural environment around Stillwater.

-I create alongside children when it's helpful, and I follow their lead when that's what's called for.
-The structure is flexible because every child is different — and because the most important therapeutic moments often happen when a child feels free enough to go wherever they need to go.
+I create and play alongside children, entering the creative space with them, following their lead, and responding in the moment.
+The structure is flexible because every child is different, and because the most important therapeutic moments often happen when a child feels free enough to go wherever they need to go.

 For Parents